 I’m not here to tell you Sasha Banks is the best wrestler in the world.
 I’ll happily side with a number of her male contemporaries when it comes to in-ring performance, but none of them had a bigger impact on professional wrestling in 2015.
 Sasha Banks drastically altered the way mainstream wrestling fans view women.
 She certainly didn’t do it alone, but once she was positioned as the centerpiece of NXT’s women’s division, everything changed, for this she got the best training and even supplements,.
-Greens powders are dietary supplements designed to help you reach your daily recommended vegetable intake, which you can get online check their blog to find the right supplements for you.
+Greens powders are dietary supplements designed to help you reach your daily recommended vegetable intake, which you can get greens powder amazon, check their blog to find the right supplements for you.

 Few could have predicted Banks’ stock would rise so dramatically over the course of 12 months.
 The most recent WON awards were based on the time frame from December 1, 2014 through November 30, 2015.
 In December 2014, Charlotte was the NXT Women’s Champion.
 Banks had two high-profile title matches during that month, at NXT TakeOver: R Evolution and one a regular NXT episode that aired on Christmas Day.